War in Abkhazia (1992–1993): Russia's role in the conflict

 Prior to the outbreak of the war, the Abkhaz leadership arranged for the redeployment of a Russian airborne battalion from the Baltic states to Sukhumi.
 According to the Russian historian Svetlana Mikhailovna Chervonnaya, a number of Russian security servicemen also arrived in Abkhazia as "tourists" during that summer: "The main load in the preparation of Abkhazian events was given to staff of the former KGB.
 Almost all of them got appointments in Abkhazia under cover of neutral establishments, which had nothing to do with their real activities.
 To distract attention, various ruses were resorted to, such as the private exchange of apartments, or the necessity of moving one's place of work to Abkhazia due to a sudden deterioration of health."

 According to another Russian expert, Evgeni Kozhokin, director of the Russian Institute of Strategic Studies, prior to the outbreak of hostilities, Abkhaz guardsmen had been supplied with weaponry by Russia's 643rd anti-aircraft missile regiment and a military unit stationed in Gudauta.
-Ardzinba had major supporters in Moscow as well, including Vice President Alexander Rutskoy and the Chechen speaker of the Russian Supreme Soviet, Ruslan Khasbulatov.
+Ardzinba had major supporters in Moscow as well, including Vice President Alexander Rutskoy and the Speaker of the Russian Supreme Soviet, Ruslan Khasbulatov.

-According to the Georgian lieutenant general Guram Nikolaishvili, during the Abkhaz landing operation on Tamishi in July 1993, the landing force largely consisted of Russians and Cossacks, especially troops from Crimea and Moldova.
-Russian General Alexander Lebed was the one who was tasked with assembling the troops for the landing force, and his brother was commanding 14th Russian army in Moldova at that time, which was also involved in the fighting on the separatist side in the Transnistria War.
-According to Nikolaishvili, many of these Russian troops were demobilized or on vacation so that the Russian side could claim later that they were fighting in Abkhazia on their own initiative during the transfer of 150 dead bodies of these fighters to Russia.

 After the eruption of armed conflict, the Abkhaz separatist paramilitary units, along with their political supporters fled to Gudauta from where they obtained significant amount of military and financial aid.
 In Gudauta, the Russian Army base housed and trained Abkhaz paramilitary units and provided protection for the leader of the Abkhaz separatists, Vladislav Ardzinba.
-The high level of corruption in the Russian military also contributed in the leakage of Russian arms to both sides.